Pianomyn/gred/README.md

 ./gradlew clean build shadowJar java -jar build/libs/gred-1.0-SNAPSHOT-all.jar PATTERN [DIRECTORY]
 ```
-You can specify the pattern matching algorithm you want to use with flags
+You can specify the pattern matching algorithmType you want to use with flags
 ``` bash
 -nv Naive
 -rk Rabin-Karp